onethawt/idaplugins-list/README.md

 * [REProgram](https://github.com/jkoppel/REProgram): A way of making almost-arbitrary changes to an executable when run under a debugger -- even changes that don't fit.

+* [ret-sync](https://github.com/bootleg/ret-sync): ret-sync stands for Reverse-Engineering Tools synchronization.
+It's a set of plugins that help to synchronize a debugging session (WinDbg/GDB/LLDB/OllyDbg2/x64dbg) with IDA disassembler.
+The underlying idea is simple: take the best from both worlds (static and dynamic analysis).

 * [REtypedef](https://github.com/zyantific/REtypedef): REtypedef is an IDA PRO plugin that allows defining custom substitutions for function names.
 It comes with a default ruleset providing substitutions for many common STL types.

 * [Samsung S4 Rom Loader](https://github.com/cycad/mbn_loader): IDA Pro Loader Plugin for Samsung Galaxy S4 ROMs